-- a) In case of the Project work, the evaluation shall be based on CIE and SEE.
-The CIE for 50 marks consists of a minimum of two Seminars / presentations for 20 marks and the Project Report submitted at the end of the semester which is evaluated for 30 marks. - b) SEE shall be in the form of a Viva- voce and the demonstration of the thesis work for 100 marks.
-Viva-voce Examination in Project Work shall be conducted by one internal examiner and one external examiner to be appointed by the Principal.
-A minimum of 40 marks shall be obtained in SEE exclusively and a minimum total of 75 marks in SEE and CIE put together are to be secured in order to be declared as passed in the Project and for the award of the grade.
+- b) A minimum of 25 (50%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) in order to be declared as passed in the Project Work and eligible to write the SEE in the Project Work. - c) SEE shall be evaluated in the form of a Viva- voce and the demonstration of the thesis work for 100 marks.
+Viva-voce Examination in Project Work shall be conducted by one internal examiner and one external examiner to be appointed by the Principal. - d) A minimum of 40 marks shall be obtained in SEE exclusively in order to be declared as passed in the Project and for the award of the grade.